 3) Always think of the other before yourself.
 This is the best piece of advice our Reverend ever gave us.
 If you both always think of the other first – you’ll both feel loved and honored and valued – and isn’t that why you got married in the first place?

-Successful Marriage Insights from Jeff Katowitz, LMFT (married 15 years)
+From Jeff Katowitz, LMFT (married 15 years)

 I am actually a licensed marriage and family therapist by trade so I feel that I am able to provide input from both personal and professional experience.
 My wife and I share a very deep and rich relationship and can tell you that we have shared both wonder moments and experiences that presented difficult challenges in our relationship.
 It has actually been from the difficult moments that we have grown closer and appreciated one another more.
 I have felt truly blessed to have such a supportive and loving partner and appreciate her even more having the support through difficult moments and challenges.
 From a professional standpoint and perspective couples tend to struggle with how they feel that the relationship “should go and develop.”
 The difficulty with this expectation is that it places a great deal of pressure on your spouse to “be something or someone” that you want them to be rather that accessing the strength and wisdom that each of us holds within.
 I hear spouses saying in session “if he/she would only change or refrain from doing what I don’t like then I’d be fine.”
 The opposite actually holds true – when a spouse sees their partner in distress it is advantageous to become interested and curious rather than burdened, defensive and offended.
 Once couples learn to break this pattern or “dance” as we call it in our profession, they learn to dance to a new “step” if you will, one that helps them to become reacquainted and genuinely interested in what the other is attempting to communicate and articulate.

-Marriage Advice from Misty Young (married 32 years)
+From Misty Young (married 32 years)

 We got married at ages 17 and 22 after 6 months of dating, no pregnancy, we married for love.
 People were literally taking bets at our marriage.
 We were too, but we bet with us, not against us.